IDIL: Training through and for research

 M.S:

-These are not interdisciplinary master's degrees; students graduate with a degree in their chosen field.
-However, in addition to their "core units," they can choose "open" units that offer an introduction to disciplines from other programs.
-A student studying hydrology and geology could therefore take an opening unit in political science or management.
+These are not interdisciplinary master’s programs; students graduate with a degree in their specific field of study.
+However, in addition to their“core courses,” they can choose“introductorycourses” that offer an introduction to disciplines from other programs.
+A student in hydrology and geology could, for example, take an introductory course in political science or management.

 What is the ideal student for this master’s program?

-M.S: It's not necessarily the best student academically, if that's what you mean.
-We don't want to make it an elitist program.
-The ideal student is independent, mature, has a real appetite for research and interdisciplinarity, and wants to experiment with new teaching methods.
-They can speak English, but I repeat, this program is open to French and international students.
+M.S: It’s not necessarily the top academic performer, if that’s what you’re asking.
+We don’t want to make this an elitist program.
+The ideal student is independent, mature, has a genuine interest in research and interdisciplinarity, and wants to experiment with new teaching methods.
+They speak English, but I’ll say it again: this program is open to both French and international students.

 A.F-C: IDIL’s students must also appreciate teamwork.
 They do have, even if accompanied, to be real actors of their training.

-Are you ready for the start of the 2022 academic year?
+Are you ready for the 2022 academic year?

-We are still working on some details of the IDIL training program, but yes, we will be ready.
-We will be recruiting mentors and, of course, we invite all researchers and Professors in the mentoring adventure to join us.
-Students will be able to apply in March-April.
+We’re still working out some of the details of the IDIL training program, but yes, we’ll be ready.
+We’ll be recruiting mentors, and we’re inviting all researchers and Professors in the mentoring experience to join us.
+Students will be able to apply starting in March or April.

 Researcher, are you interested in mentorship?
 Make contact with the person in charge of the master corresponding to your disciplinary field.
 You can also contact Clémence Breuil, in administrative head of the IDIL project or co-leaders Professor Mathieu Sicard and Professor Agnès Fichard-Caroll.